 What was the legacy of imperialism in shaping Indian nationalism?
-How did British rule subvert their own intentions for their precious Jewel in the Crown?
+How did British rule subvert their intentions for their precious Jewel in the Crown?

 There has been some debate in the historiography about how much imperialism can be blamed for India’s 20th-century poverty.
-Certainly India was a poor region to begin with; it was not as if imperialism caused Indian poverty.
+India was a poor region to begin with; it was not as if imperialism caused Indian poverty.
 In general, the earlier generation of British imperialist historians was less critical of the British side, arguing that India was better off than it would have been—while the more recent generations of colonial historians in South Asia have been more critical, bringing a more nationalist perspective.
-These critics point out that the irony is the British actually left India less industrialized than it was before.
+These critics point out that the irony is the British left India less industrialized than it was before.

 In 1750, India had a thriving handloom weaving industry that by the mid-19th century had been destroyed by the flood of cheap British textiles.
 In the name of free trade, the British government in India removed all tariffs on imported and British cloth, which were made by machine and could be sold more cheaply than the Indian handmade variety.

 The result was that with the flood of British cloth, India’s manufacturing base was destroyed and India become, once again, an agrarian economy.
 This contrast is reflected clearly in the statistics on Indian exports.
 Whereas in 1750, India’s largest export was still cotton textiles, by 1850, its largest export was opium—grown in India for the China trade.
-The Indian economy has become one cog in a world economy that revolves around British and European interests.
+The Indian economy has become one cog in a world economy that revolved around British and European interests.

 In China’s opium trade and the deindustrialization of India, you can see the vulnerable flip side of free trade principles of economic liberalism when carried on between two unequal and not fully consensual partners.

 Learn more about the British East India Company